vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 yesterday, and also to give myself a bit more time to catch up on a number of things.

-## 2024-12-24 and 2024-12-25: at-home jogging
+## 2024-12-24 to 2024-12-27: at-home jogging

-Due to a mix of reasons including rain, cold, and time crunch, I did at-home jogging on 2024-12-24 and 2024-12-25.
-On both 2024-12-24 and 2024-12-25, I was able to multiplex the at-home jogging with listening to a video.
+Due to a mix of reasons including rain, cold, time crunch, and wet sidewalks due to recent rain, I did at-home jogging from 2024-12-24 to 2024-12-27.
+On all days, I was able to multiplex the at-home jogging with listening to a video.
 The rest of my exercise proceeded normally.